-The Justice in Action Sprint is a community day of action in support of legal rights through substantive pro bono projects.
-At the Sprint, you will have the opportunity to work on projects related to human rights, tackling division and access to justice.
+The Justice in Action Pro Bono Sprint is a community day of action that brings together volunteers from different entities to work together on substantive pro bono projects.
+You will have the opportunity to work on projects under key areas that need advocacy:

 All work related to the Sprint is conducted during the Sprint.
 Volunteers are trained at the start of the session and then divided into small teams to work on specific assignments.
 The volunteers wrap their work after three hours, then come together to reflect on the substantive legal work.

 Our 2024 Community Sprints will commence on February 26 to 29 this year.
 Please email our pro bono team if you have questions or if you would like to be added to our distribution list.

 |2 pm - 6 pm CET

 |10 am - 2 pm HKT

 "Lift The Limit": Examining Statutes of Limitations for Child Sexual Assault Crimes

 APAC, EMEA and Americas